-Habitat: Open, often rocky areas, mid- to high elevations in the mountains.
+Habitat: Open, often rocky areas, from middle elevations in the mountains to the alpine.

 Conservation Status: Not of concern

 Silky perennial from a branched, woody base and taproot, the several ascending stems 1-6 dm. tall.

 Leaves pinnatifid, with entire or cleft segments, the basal and lower cauline leaves well-developed and persistent, the others somewhat reduced upward.

 Inflorescence dense and terminal, composed of several short panicles; calyx divided nearly to the base, lobes 5; corolla bell-shaped, blue-purple or dark blue, persistent, 5-6 mm. long and wide, hairy inside and out; filaments long-exerted, 2-3 times as long as the corolla; style 6-13 mm. long, cleft nearly to the middle.